 A Little About Me

 With a nod to Internet privacy, as previously stated I am an Army combat veteran.
 I served in the military for eight years throughout the world to include stations in Georgia (twice), Korea, Texas, and Arizona.
-I have served three tours in Iraq, and three in Afghanistan, for a total of over three years in overseas service.
+I have served three tours in Iraq, and four in Afghanistan, for a total of over three years in overseas service.
 It has been the distinct honor of my life to serve with some of the greatest individuals and units in our armed forces – and those whom have worn or wear the uniform will continue to have my respect.